 If you're watching the eclipse from the path of totality, you should absolutely remove your eclipse glasses during totality.
 "In fact, if you keep your filters on during totality, you won't see anything" because they block out almost all light, Fienberg said.

-However, if you're watching the partial solar eclipse from other parts of the U.S., you'll need to keep them on the entire time.
+However, if you're watching the partial solar eclipse outside the line of totality, you'll need to keep them on the entire time.
 If you take them off, not only do you risk burning your eyes, but you also won't be able to see the eclipse.
-[What You’ll See During the 2017 Total Solar Eclipse]

 "A total solar eclipse is truly spectacular and awesome in the true meaning of the word 'awesome,' whereas a partial solar eclipse could pass unnoticed," Fienberg said.